14 Feb How to Connect Your TV to BurnAlong

 Don’t get the tangled mess of cables?
 You’re not alone; one of the most common questions we get is, “How in the world can I get BurnAlong to go from here to there?”

 - The most common connection type is HDMI.
-All flat panel TVs come with this connection – it’s basically a rectangle with two of the corners cropped off.
+All flat panel TVs created after 2010 come with this connection.
+It looks like a rectangle with two of the corners cropped off.

 - Be sure to get a cable that’s long enough to go from your TV to your computer.